mauricerenck/indieConnector/docs/microformats.md

 # Microformats

-IndieConnector supports sending webmentions for different types of microformats.
-Those types are defined by [microformats](https://microformats.org/wiki/microformats2) and are used to describe different types of content.
+You can enrich your webmentions by using microformats.
+Those formats are defined by [microformats](https://microformats.org/wiki/microformats2) and are used to describe different types of content.

 ## Tell who you are